Miracle Mile Walk raises $400,000 and counting for mammogram screenings

 AUGUSTA, GA.
-(WJBF)- On October 15th close to 10,000 people walked the streets of downtown Augusta and passed by this very sign.
-That day around $400,000 dollars were raised for the Piedmont Augusta Mobile Mammography and that number continues to grow.
+(WJBF) – On October 15, close to 10,000 people walked the streets of downtown Augusta.
+That day around $400,000 was raised for the Piedmont Augusta Mobile Mammography Unit, and that number continues to grow.

 “Children at this elementary school bought pink lemonade and sold pink lemonade to each other so they could raise funds to pay for mammograms,” President of Piedmont Augusta Foundation Laurie Ott said.

-The last two years Miracle Mile Walk organizers hosted a drive-in event, due to covid.
+The last two years Miracle Mile Walk organizers hosted a drive-in event, due to COVID-19.

-“Out of safety reasons, uh, driving.
-Doing a drive through on our Summerville Campus.
+“Out of safety reasons, driving.
+Doing a drive-through on our Summerville Campus.
 So, it was really nice to get back out and have folks walk the three-mile loop,” Ott said.

 Thousands of people came out to support the walk’s mission which is to raise funds that pay for mammograms for women in the CSRA who can’t afford them.